-We and our Advisers have entered into a conditional income incentive fee waiver agreement (the "2016 Conditional Income Incentive Fee Waiver Agreement"), pursuant to which, for a period from January 1, 2016 through June 30, 2016, our Advisers could waive the "subordinated incentive fee on income," as such term is defined in the Investment Advisory Agreement, upon the occurrence of any event that, in our Advisers' sole discretion, causes such waiver to be deemed necessary.
-The 2016 Conditional Income Incentive Fee Waiver Agreement may require us to repay our Advisers for previously waived reimbursement of Expense Support Payments or waived base management fees or incentive fees under certain circumstances.
+We and our Advisers have entered into two conditional income incentive fee waiver agreements (the "2016 Conditional Income Incentive Fee Waiver Agreements") on May 9, 2016 and October 7, 2016, respectively, pursuant to which, for a period from January 1, 2016 through September 30, 2016, our Advisers could waive the "subordinated incentive fee on income," as such term is defined in the Investment Advisory Agreement, upon the occurrence of any event that, in our Advisers' sole discretion, causes such waiver to be deemed necessary.
+The 2016 Conditional Income Incentive Fee Waiver Agreements may require us to repay our Advisers for previously waived reimbursement of Expense Support Payments or waived base management fees or incentive fees under certain circumstances.

 The previously waived fees are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver.
 Thus, in any quarter where a surplus exists, that surplus will be available, subject to approval of the board of directors, to reimburse waived fees and Expense Support Payments as follows: